DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

 Note: I'm pretty sure there's a regex that can do these three steps in one.
-It probably uses capturing groups and substitution, which I'm not familiar with.
-I didn't try it since I didn't have the time nor energy to research further.
+It'll probably use `capturing groups` and `substitution`, which I'm not familiar with.
+I didn't attempt to use it since I don't have the time, nor energy to research it further.
 If you know a good regex for this, let me know!

-This step converts the cases into the following:
+This step converts cases into the following:

-  - `camel case`
+  - `camelCase`
-  - ` pascal case`
+  - `PascalCase`
   - `snake_case`
-  - ` sentence case`
+  - `Sentence case`
-  - ` title  case `
+  - `Title Case`

 There's a space at the start of some cases.
 I removed them with
 `trim`.